 Agriculture

-Grain dust explosions are extremely dangerous can cause great injury and even death to those involved; as grain dust is one of the most combustible sources.
+Grain dust explosions are extremely dangerous and can cause great injury and even death to those involved.
+As grain dust is one of the most combustible sources.
 Over the past ten years, there have been around 8 explosions annually.
 In most cases, the ignition source was due to overheated machinery and dispersed dust.
-To minimize these explosions and reduce the risks worker injury/death or infrastructural damage, dust control needs to be managed effectively.
+To minimize these explosions and reduce risks such as injury/death, infrastructural damage; dust control needs to be managed effectively.

 Dust Types